stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 313_2021 Foreign payments.md

   # Foreword

-  This IST Technical Specification was developed in accordance with "ÍST Reglur um tækniforskriftir, tækniskýrslur og vinnustofusamþykktir" (*e.*
+  This ÍST Technical Specification was developed in accordance with "ÍST Reglur um tækniforskriftir, tækniskýrslur og vinnustofusamþykktir" (*e.*
   IST rules on Technical Specifications, Technical Reports and Workshop Agreements).
-The TS (Technical specification) was prepared by the technical committee TN-FMÞ within FUT (Sector committee for ICT standardisation) following a public call for participation within TN-FMÞ.
+The TS (Technical specification) was prepared by the technical committee TN-FMÞ (The Technical Committee on Financial Services) that operates within FUT (Sector committee for ICT standardisation) following a public call for participation within TN-FMÞ.
 Committee draft was sent to TN-FMÞ on the 2020-12-08 and approved by correspondence on the 2020-12-22.
+  The text of ÍST TS-313 was submitted to IST for publication on 2021-02-02.

-  The ÍST -- Technical Specification (ÍST TS) was mainly funded by Íslandsbanki, Arion Banki and Landsbankinn and as well by Alskil hf, Eignaumsjón hf, Payday ehf, Wise lausnir ehf and Seðlabanki Íslands.
+  The wotk on ÍST TS was primarly funded by Íslandsbanki, Arion Banki and Landsbankinn, with participation by Alskil hf, Eignaumsjón hf, Payday ehf, Wise lausnir ehf and Seðlabanki Íslands.

-  This ÍST TS is based on the results of the work of workgroup TN-FMÞ-VH-1 Business claims.
+  This ÍST TS is the result of work by the workgroup TN-FMÞ-VH-1 Business claims.

-  The text of ÍST TS-313 was based on the work of following specialists working in TN-FMÞ-VH-1 in cooperation with the consultant Guðmundur Jón Halldórsson.

-  The text of ÍST TS-313 was submitted to IST for publication on 2021-2-2.

-  ÍST TS-313 is not subject to any patent rights and all extends the NextGenPSD2 XS2A Framework, distributed under a Creative Commons Attri­bution 4.0 International Public License (CC BY).
+  ÍST TS-313 is not subject to any patent rights.
+It is based on the Berlin Group's NextGenPSD2 XS2A Framework, which is distributed under a Creative Commons Attribution 4.0 International Public License (CC BY).

-  This means that the Specification can be copied and redistributed in any medium or format for any purpose, even commercially, and when shared, that appropriate credit must be given, a link to the license must be provided, and indicated if changes were made.
+  This means that the underlying Specification for ÍST TS-313 can be copied and redistributed in any medium or format for any purpose, even commercially, and when shared, that appropriate credit must be given, a link to the license must be provided, and indicated if changes were made.
 You may do so in any